raizrazak/Devops-Projects/Project 3/SIMPLE TO-DO APPLICATION ON MERN WEB STACK/Step 4.md

 # MONGODB DATABASE

 We need a database where we will store our data.
-For this we will make use of mLab. mLab provides MongoDB database as a service solution (DBaaS), so to make life easy, you will need to sign up for a shared clusters free account, which is ideal for our use case.
+For this we will make use of mLab. mLab provides MongoDB database as a service solution [(DBaaS)]https://en.wikipedia.org/wiki/Cloud_database(), so to make life easy, you will need to sign up for a shared clusters free account, which is ideal for our use case.
-Sign up here.
+Sign up [here](https://www.mongodb.com/atlas-signup-from-mlab).
 Follow the sign up process, select AWS as the cloud provider, and choose a region near you.

 Complete a get started checklist as shown on the image below